babel/babel/README.md

 **6to5** turns ES6 code into vanilla ES5, so you can use ES6 features **today.**

-6to5 is:

  - Fast - [10x faster than Traceur](#comparison-to-traceur).
  - Compact - maps directly to the equivalent ES5.
  - Easy - with Browserify support, Node API, Connect Middleware and a CLI.
- - Concise - we do not pollute any scope with unneccesary variables or functions declarations.
+ - Concise - does not pollute scope with unneccesary variables.

 ## Features